-Negotiating better redundancy pay is often the first thing on your mind, especially whereby you feel singled out unfairly for redundancy and therefore the standard redundancy package if not a fair outcome.
+Negotiating better redundancy pay for your settlement agreement is often the first thing on your mind, especially whereby you feel singled out unfairly for redundancy and therefore the standard severance package if not a fair outcome.

 A lot of redundancies are carried out incorrectly by management, and if you can identify the errors, then that will be the key to negotiating a better redundancy package.
-Unfortunately, a lot of the redundancy processes we see today are in fact fake or sham redundancies, whereby your employer decides in advance who they want to select, and then builds a seemingly objective redundancy selection process which happens to select you (when the whole time it was a foregone conclusion).
+Lot of redundancy processes are in fact fake or sham redundancies, whereby your employer decides in advance who they want to select, and then builds a seemingly objective redundancy selection process which happens to select you (when the whole time it was a foregone conclusion).

 A lot of redundancy packages will take into account the element of doubt about the process, and will offer an enhanced amount, over and above the statutory minimum.
 So if you employer is offering you a big redundancy package then it will obviously be harder to negotiate a better payout.
 Even if successful in an employment tribunal claim, you might not get more than say 6 months’pay, or even less if you find another job quickly (tribunals only award compensation in redundancy cases for the amount of time actually out of a job).